RonnieAdler/Gigi/README.md

 2. Run the script using `python Kali.py`.
 3. Communicate with the assistant using natural language but starting with "Kali".
 Example:
           "Kali, About Justin Bieber."
+          "Kali, Time."
+          "Kali, Do you date."
+          "Kali, love."
           "Kali, Play Justin Bieber."
           "Kali, Jokes Please"
           "Kali, Help"